 Niseko, Japan is one of the most stunning places on the planet.
 It is stunning not only for its sweeping, elegant winter landscape but also for the peaks, hills and mountains that run from coast to coast.
 During winter, mountains become a paradise for powder skiing.

 Infinite powder, accessible backcountry, and the best snow on earth… it’s easy to see why Niseko gets so much attention.

-Niseko has won the Best Ski Resort in Japan for the fourth time in a row at The World Ski Awards held in A-ROSA, Kitzbuhel, and the statistics speak for themselves; it is located on the same latitude as the Russian and North Korean border and it has a mountain aesthetic all of its own.
-The famous powder snow of Niseko is a product of the weather descending from Russia, moisture absorbed from the Sea of Japan, and wind blowing from Siberia – all combined these elements create the perfect recipe for huge quantities of perfect, feather-light powder snow to blanket northern Japan for months on end.
+The famous powder snow found here is a product of the weather descending from Russia, moisture absorbed from the Sea of Japan, and the wind blowing from Siberia – all combined these elements create the perfect recipe for huge quantities of perfect, feather-light powder snow to blanket northern Japan for months on end.

 Niseko Grand Hirafu is the largest of all the resorts with a wide range of accommodation, restaurants, bars and snow sports services.
 Niseko Grand Hirafu is no doubt the best area for après-ski activities as restaurants, cafes, bars, and pubs are conveniently located only a short distance from accommodations and the ski lifts.